Middle East·UAE·Updated April 29, 2026

 What scams target tourists in Abu Dhabi?

-The most frequently reported tourist scams in Abu Dhabi are Unofficial Airport Taxi Touts, Holiday Club and Timeshare Pitch, Counterfeit Luxury Goods in Markets, with 2 classified as high severity.
+The most frequently reported tourist scams in Abu Dhabi are Unofficial Airport Taxi Touts, Fake Perfume Shop Pressure Sales, Counterfeit Luxury Goods in Markets.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Amman and Dubai.
+Similar patterns are also documented in Jerusalem and Dubai.

 Are taxis safe in Abu Dhabi?